LeDragoX/Win-Debloat-Tools/README.md

 ## Usage

+This is kinda simple, on the `Script-Win10.ps1` file,
+- Right click on it
+- Select "Run with Powershell"
-This is kinda simple, just run the `Script-Win10.ps1` file, click yes, and there you go, but, if you're seeing errors, then stop and do whats in [**Execution**](https://github.com/LeDragoX/Debloat-Win10-One-Click#execution).
+- Put your password and click yes, and there you go.
+But, if you're seeing errors, then stop and do whats in [**Execution**](https://github.com/LeDragoX/Debloat-Win10-One-Click#execution).

 Scripts can be run individually, pick what you need.